Azure/azure-powershell/src/KeyVault/KeyVault/help/Remove-AzManagedHsm.md

 ### -Force
 Indicates that the cmdlet does not prompt you for confirmation.
-By default, this cmdlet prompts you to confirm that you want to delete the managed hsm.
+By default, this cmdlet prompts you to confirm that you want to delete the managed HSM.

 ```yaml
 Type: System.Management.Automation.SwitchParameter